sanjaychari/PianoVAM-Code/README.md

 ## 📜 License

 The PianoVAM dataset is distributed under the [CC BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/).
-The code in this repository is subject to the same license or as specified in the `LICENSE` file within the repository.
+The code in this repository is subject to the same license.

 ## ✍️ Citation